memfault/interrupt/_posts/2019-11-20-cortex-m-fault-debug.md

 $29 = 0x0
 ```

-We can cleary see the FP Extension is disabled.
+We can clearly see the FP Extension is disabled.
 We will have to enable the FPU to fix our bug.

 {: #imprecise-error-code-example}